je256/Maji-ndogo-water-survey/README.md

 ![no _of_employees_by_town_name](https://github.com/user-attachments/assets/02be47f7-65a5-42b8-ad8c-bea9f07b92bd)

 - Pres.
 Naledi has directed that emails be sent out congratulating the top 3 field surveyors
-- So, the from the visits_table the assigned ID of top 3 field surveyors can be found by the number of their visits to water sources
+- So, from the visits_table, the assigned ID of the top 3 field surveyors can be found by the number of their visits to water sources

 ````sql
 - Number of visits made by the top 3 employees